ansergeyg/my_notes/sorting_and_pager.md

 ```

 If you're not attentive enough it is easy to miss this problem on a **larger** set of data.
+And this is important because you don't **show all the data** now.

 The reason is that almost all databases do not guarantee any ordering of selected data if you don't sepcify it explicitly (using order by clause, for example).